okoyebless/LITA_CAPSTON-PROJECT--salesdata/README.md

 ### Tools Used
 - Microsoft Excel for cleaning, analyzing and visualization of data
 - SQL - Structured Query Language for querying of data.
 - Power BI for data visualization

+### Data Analysis
+- Excel
+     1. Perform an initial exploration of the sales data.
+Use pivot tables to summarize total sales by product, region, and month.
+         - An initial exploration of the sales data was done by removing duplicate that reduces the to 9921